ampproject/amphtml/extensions/amp-analytics/amp-video-analytics.md

 }
 ```

+_Note:_ This event was initially mapped to the `playing` event emitted by video elements instead of the `play` event.
+This may lead to overcounting as those events are also emitted when playing was interrupted by network issues.
+While this bug has been fixed in general, individual video players may continue to use the `playing` event internally instead of the `play` event.

 ### Video pause trigger (`"on": "video-pause"`)

 The `video-pause` trigger is fired when the video stops playing from a user clicking pause, from autoplay pausing, or from the video reaching the end.
 Use these configurations to fire a request for this event.